Skip to content

 }

-If you want to provide custom scheme for existing or new LLM providers, implement this interface to convert Koog’s ToolDescriptor into the expected JSON Schema format.
+If you want to provide a custom scheme for existing or new LLM providers in Kotlin or Java, implement this interface to convert Koog’s ToolDescriptor into the expected JSON Schema format.

 Implementation example

-Below is a minimal custom implementation that renders only a subset of parameter types to illustrate how to plug into the SPI.
+Below is a minimal custom implementation in both Kotlin and Java that renders only a subset of parameter types to illustrate how to plug into the SPI.
 Real implementations should cover all ToolParameterTypes (String, Integer, Float, Boolean, Null, Enum, List, Object, AnyOf).

 class MinimalSchemer : ToolDescriptorSchemaGenerator {